Christabel091/Hotel-Management-System/README.md

 Contributions are welcome!
 Please fork this repository and submit pull requests for any features or bug fixes.
 If you're collaborating with others, make sure to communicate and coordinate effectively.

 ### Acknowledgements

 - [Qt](https://www.qt.io/) for future GUI development.
 - [wxWidgets](https://www.wxwidgets.org/) for future GUI development.
 - Contributors:

 ## Future Plans

-- **Transition to GUI**: After the command-line version is stable, transition the project to a graphical user interface.
+- **Transition to GUI**: After the command-line version is stable, transition the project to a graphical user interface if you want.
 - **Expand Features**: Continuously improve and add new features based on user feedback and requirements.

 ## Project Status